spVierSechs/dbio-docs/docs/README.md

 ## Non-Discord connections
 <Route path="/userConnections/:slugOrId" method="get"/>

-Fetch user details (but not connections).
+Fetch connections on the website (but not what Discord provides).
 ::: details Path Parameters
 |Parameter|Explanation|
 |-|-|